twosixlabs/coffeebreak/scripts/README.txt

 The last lines of output of the script will show the IP addresses of the two servers.
 Enter each of these into the Cofeebreak app on one of the phones.

-The last lines of outout of the script will also include a "tag identifier".
+The last lines of output of the script will also include a "tag identifier".
 Save that for when it's time to shut down the servers.

 7. Later, shut down the AWS instances.